-If you're reading this in the email, it's linked as an image, but if you're reading on the web, it's embedded directly into the article as text, using an encoding approach called Base64, which is a descendant of sorts to Uuencode.
-The file is effectively a long block of text that’s too long to share in its raw form, but one section of it looks like this:
+If I wanted to, I could embed this image not as an offsite file, but directly into the message itself using an encoding approach called Base64, which is a descendant of sorts to Uuencode.
+The file would effectively load as a long block of text that’s too long to share in its raw form, but one section of it looks like this:

 Your web browser is smart enough to decode these blocks of gibberish, allowing it to recognize that the text is actually a binary image.
 It takes commands that wouldn’t generally be human-readable and makes them work in that system.
 (The fact that the text is gibberish, by the way, makes Base64 a somewhat common vector of attacks on the web; for example, it was used in the recent malware infiltration of the popular CCleaner utility software.)

 Now, Uuencode wasn’t perfect—the text encoding was somewhat wasteful, adding overhead and making the encoded text files more complicated than they needed to be, and the idea has been improved upon since.
 But it was an effective way of allowing for the transfer of files far and wide.
 It was particularly great for the distribution of files through Usenet, as the encoded files would transfer from waystation to waystation.

 The approach, both in terms of infrastructure and use case, is very reminiscent of what BitTorrent became.
 And over time, this use case would come to overwhelm the Usenet protocol.